|

 of the Bengali Community in Bombay, he breathed his last on

 11th June, 1964 at his Dadar residence.
+Late

 Biren Sen was already associated with every Bengali social and cultural activity in Bombay